fmxsh/f3c/f3c-spec.md

 This document outlines the `f3c`; an easy to handle configuration and serialization format, designed with the goal of minimal syntax and maximal functionality.

 This document is a reference of `f3c` in its totality, suitable for implementing _f3c_ parsers.

+## Removed

+### Print all lines considered elements

+The parser should have an option to print all lines considered elements.
+Purpose: easy review the correctness of the parsed config so no keys are mistyped and taken as elements.